 The Golden Empire staff fairly and consistently enforces all school rules.
-If a rule is broken, the student may receive a citation (see sample) and face the following consequences:
+If a student does not follow the rules, s/he may face the following consequences:

-Warning Detention

-Conference Behavior Contract
+2. Conference 7.

-3. Time-out 8.
 Suspension

+3. Time-out8.
+District Behavior Hearing

 4. Loss of privilege 9.
-District Behavior Hearing

-5. Parent contact/conference 10.
-Referral to the District Office for Expulsion
+Referral to the District Office for Expulsion on

+5. Parent contact/conference